MDAStanford/Cyber-Security-Project-1/README.md

-*TODO: What aspect of security do load balancers protect? load balancers protect against DDos attacks.
+What aspect of security do load balancers protect?

+Load balancers protect against DDos attacks.

-What is the advantage of a jump box?* the advantage of the JumpBox file is that it's a single point of entry that can be monitored and protected.
+What is the advantage of a jump box?

+The advantage of the JumpBox file is that it's a single point of entry that can be monitored and protected.